Essential information for Santorini

-Peak season in Santorini, as with most Greek islands, is late June to early September, although Santorini doesn't feel too crowded even then.
-If you want the warmest weather for sunbathing then peak season is best for you - daily temperatures are around 26°C from June to September.
-And if you're planning on swimming in the sea, it's at its warmest in August and early September.
+Peak season for Santorini holidays, as with most Greek islands, is late June to early September, although Santorini doesn’t feel too crowded even then.
+If you want the warmest weather for sunbathing then peak season is best for you – daily temperatures are around 26°C from June to September.
+And if you’re planning on swimming in the sea during your holidays to Greece, you’ll find the ocean at its warmest in August and early September.

 For optimum sightseeing weather you might like it a little cooler, particularly if you’re planning on doing a lot of walking.
 In this case, April to June and September to November are pleasantly warm – averaging at 20°C – but you should pack a few extra layers and allow for the chance of rain, particularly in November.

 Health and Safety

 Please be advised that the tap-water in Santorini is not drinkable so you must purchase bottled water during your stay.
 However, you can bathe and shower – and cook safely – with it.

 As with any holiday, you should take out comprehensive travel and medical insurance to cover yourself and your family on your trip.
 It’s also a good idea to apply for a free European Health Insurance Card, EHIC before leaving the UK as this entitles you to emergency medical treatment on the same terms as Greek nationals.
 It won’t, however, cover you for medical repatriation, ongoing medical treatment or non-urgent treatment.

 If you are visiting Santorini specifically to take part in sports or watersports, including hiking, you should make sure your insurance covers this.
 See our holiday extras page for more information and for the latest health and safety information visit https://www.gov.uk/foreign-travel-advice/greece/health.